Selections from the toolkits of our librarians

-Google Analytics is a tool that can be customized to work with your website, blog, or other web presence in order to provide you with data that will help you to evaluate and improve your site's effectiveness and visibility.
-This webinar gives you an introduction to Google Analytics, particularly, the types of data Google Analytics provides, general setup information, the types of standard reports, and some ways to use the data to manage and boost your viewership and thus maximize your web presence.
+Google Analytics is a tool that can be integrated with your website, blog, or other web presence in order to collect and report data that will help you to evaluate and improve your site's effectiveness and visibility.
+Standard and custom reports help you manage and boost your viewership and thus maximize your web presence.

 A suite of cloud-based collaboration applications that includes Google Docs, Google Sheets, and Google Slides (which are compatible with Microsoft office formats), as well as Google Forms (survey software), Google Drawings (diagramming software), Google Sites(web building software), Google My Maps (map overlay editor), and Google Fusion Tables (database manager and map application).

 Heat maps and other visualization tools, for working with your own uploaded data.
 A simple way to quickly geocode addresses.

 Online spreadsheet compatible with Microsoft Excel format.
 Multiple editors can collaborate in real-time.